Optimal Transport Event Representation for Anomaly Detection: Results

 Only a few OT features are needed to achieve the observed gains.
 The first 3–5 PCA components already saturate the maximum SI, with negligible benefit beyond $k \approx 6$, consistent with the variance profile in Fig.~\ref{fig:pca_variance_plot}.
 Using very large OT feature sets (e.g., OT$_{100}$) degrades performance for S/B $\lesssim 0.6\%$, partially reflecting the difficulty of training BDT ensembles with many correlated inputs.
 The effect is even stronger for MLP classifiers; see Fig.~\ref{fig:vary_sig_R&D1} in the Appendix.
 This illustrates a fundamental trade-off in anomaly detection: expanding the feature set increases the information accessible to more expressive classifiers, but also requires higher signal statistics for effective training.
 Consequently, well-designed representations and careful feature selection are essential for maximizing discriminative power and attaining optimal sensitivity, especially in the low-signal regime.

 In the high-signal regime ($\sim10\%$), the two low-level approaches perform best, reaching a maximum SI of 50 on R\&D1, consistent with their ability to exploit raw four-momenta when ample signal is present.
 OT$_{100}$ attains a max SI of 33, $\sim 20\%$ above OT$_{3-6}$ and nearly 80\% above the standard observable set $\{m_{J_1}, m_{J_2}, \tau_{21}^{J_1}, \tau_{21}^{J_2} \}$.
 An analogous pattern appears in R\&D2 at S/B=10\%, where OT$_{100}$ reaches a max SI $\approx 32$, more than doubling the performance of the corresponding jet mass and $n$-subjettiness ratio inputs.
-The gap between OT$_{100}$ and the low-level methods may be due to information encoded in IRC-unsafe aspects of the event.
-Since the OT representation is IRC-safe by construction, its gains are expected to be more robust across signal types and more transferable from simulations to data.
+The gap between OT$_{100}$ and the low-level methods likely indicates the presence of information not encoded in the OT representation (see below), possibly associated with IRC-unsafe aspects of the event.
+Since the OT representation is IRC-safe by construction, its gains are expected to be more robust across signal types and more transferable from simulation to data.